PELE

 📈 RAMP UP (Inflation) — Magma filling the shallow reservoir.
 Ground swells outward.
 Tilt climbs steadily over days/weeks.
 This is the pause between episodes.
 When you see ~20-25+ μrad accumulated, an episode is approaching.

 🔥 PRECURSORY OVERFLOWS — Lava spills from the vents as the magma column pushes to the surface.
 Small dome fountains and spattering.
 The pot is starting to boil over.
-This is happening right now (April 5, 2026).
+Overflows can pause during brief deflation events, then resume when inflation returns.

 ⬇️ CLIFF (Deflation) — The fountaining episode begins.
 Rapid tilt drop as the reservoir empties through the vents.
-This happens fast — the entire deflation during ep.
-43 took ~9 hours.
-Fountains can reach 1,000+ feet.
+This happens fast — ep.
+43 recorded 33.9 μrad of deflation in ~9 hours.
+South vent fountains reached 1,770 ft (record through ep.
+43).

 🔄 IMMEDIATE REBOUND — Episode ends abruptly.
 Inflation restarts immediately as new magma refills from below.
 The cycle begins again.

-The sawtooth pattern in the tilt record since December 2024 shows every single episode — 43 ramps and 43 cliffs.
-It's the heartbeat of the eruption.
-As the pauses have lengthened (from days to 3+ weeks), the ramps get taller before each cliff.
-HVO uses the inflation rate and accumulated tilt to forecast the next episode window.
+The sawtooth pattern in the tilt record since December 2024 shows every single episode since December 2024 — each ramp and cliff marking a pause and fountain cycle.
+The heartbeat of the eruption.
+As pauses have lengthened (from days to weeks), the ramps grow taller before each cliff.
+HVO uses inflation rate and accumulated tilt to forecast the next episode window.

 USGS Live Data Plots